torsteins/inf102f18-mandatory0/README.md

  ... | ... | ... | ...
  `Z` | ... | ... | ...

  and fill in the blanks.
 To get full score, you must get the 24 functions B - Y correctly.
 The column for f(n) is the hardest column to fill, you need to be careful with rounding.
+There is a 2 point bonus if you get *everything* right, inluding `Z`.

 ## Union Find (15 points)